alibaba-archive/honeypack/README.md

 ![](https://img.shields.io/npm/v/honeypack.svg)

-Honeypack is a combination of webpack-dev-server and webpack-dev-middleware, which provides full featured and scalable configuration to bundle assets.
+Honeypack is a combination of webpack-dev-server and webpack-dev-middleware, which provides full featured and scalable configuration to bundle assets, and supports HMR.

 <h2 align="center">Install</h2>